Top Sites in Lisbon: 2025 Travel Guide

 Guarding the edge of the river, Torre de Belém is both fortress and fairytale—its carved stone balconies and turrets rising like sculpture from the water.
 Built in the early 16th century, it’s a quiet sentinel of Lisbon’s maritime legacy.

-What You'll Feel: A sense of courage and calm.
+Soverra Tip: Take a moment to pause.
+Feel a sense of courage and calm.
 A place where the world once began again.

 A dramatic upward view captures the intricate Manueline design of Belém Tower—Lisbon’s coastal fortress and UNESCO World Heritage site.